 - Students must successfully complete non-proctored (practice) exams with a score of at least 90% prior to taking the proctored version of the exams.
 Students have unlimited attempts to take non- proctored exams.
 Students must complete focused reviews after taking non-proctored exams. - Proctored exams will be administered according to the outlined schedule below Proctored exams are given toward the end of courses when the majority of content has been covered.
-Upon completion of the proctored exams, students must complete focused reviews. - Students who score less than a Level 2 on a proctored exam are required to complete focused reviews and remediate for deficits prior to progression to the next semester in preparation for ATI retake of the exam. - Students who score less than a Level 2 on a proctored exam must remediate according to a plan developed by course faculty.
-Course faculty and the BSN Director will monitor the student's remediation progress. - For the first-time attempt of each proctored ATI, students who achieve a: - o Level 3 will receive three (3) percentage points added to final exam grade. - o Level 2 will receive two (2) percentage points added to final exam grade. - o Level 1 or Below Level 1 will receive zero (0) points.
+Upon completion of the proctored exams, students must complete focused reviews. - Students who score less than a Level 2 on a proctored exam are required to complete focused reviews and a learning improvement plan for deficits prior to progression to the next semester in preparation for ATI retake of the exam. - Students who score less than a Level 2 on a proctored exam must review according to the learning improvement plan developed by the student and course faculty.
+Course faculty and the BSN Director will monitor the student's remediation progress. - For the first-time attempt of each proctored ATI, students who achieve a: - Level 3 will receive three (3) percentage points added to final exam grade. - Level 2 will receive two (2) percentage points added to final exam grade. - Level 1 or Below Level 1 will receive zero (0) points.